elisacamarena/nintendo_switch_2_release/README.md

 # Final project - Applied Econometrics II
 ## :video_game: Nintendo Switch 2 release
 \
-This repository is the final project for my Applied Econometrics II class.
+This repository is the final project for my [Applied Econometrics II](https://github.com/ArturoSbr/econometrics-ii-2025) course.
 The main purpose of the project is to build a well-documented data scraping pipeline to extract comments from YouTube using the Youtube Data API.
 \
 \